ser1965/workshopqcd-2024-lesson-docker/episodes/05-building-docker-image.md

 :::::::::::::::::::::::::
 :::::::::::::::::::::::::::::::::::::::::::::::

+## Build a Machine Learning Python image

+In the Machine Learning hands-on session, the first thing to do was to install some additional packages in the Python container.
+Can you build a container image with these packages included?

 ::::::::::::::::::::::::::::::::::::: challenge

-### Build a new Python image with the ML libraries
+### Build a new Python image with the ML packages

-In the Machine Learning hands-on session, the first thing to do was to install some Python packages.
-Build a new container image based on the existing image with those packages included.
+Build a new Machine Learning Python image based on the existing image with the ML packages included.

 :::::::::::::::: solution